MacroPower/OmegaGraf/README.md

 ## Philosophy

-* OmegaGraf only serves as a way to configure and deploy other products, and makes no unsupported changes.
+* OmegaGraf should only serve as a way to configure and deploy other products.
+  * OmegaGraf should make no unsupported changes to any products in the stack.
-  * OmegaGraf supports upgrading each individual container at-will, via Watchtower (or some other product).
+  * OmegaGraf should support upgrading each individual container at-will, e.g. via Watchtower.
-  * While other solutions fall behind on patches, OmegaGrafs deployments should always be up-to-date.
+  * While other solutions fall behind on patches, OmegaGraf's deployments should always be up-to-date.
-* OmegaGraf runs only during the deployment phase, and takes no actions in any other circumstance.
+* OmegaGraf should run only during the deployment phase, and should take no actions in any other circumstance.
-  * Feel free to `rm OmegaGraf.sh` after you have deployed.
+  * Users should feel free to `rm OmegaGraf.sh` after deploying.
 * While the UI is a core tenant, users should always have the option to deploy with OmegaGraf using code.

 ## Credits